zacharyhanna/bdow-recomb/variant-calling/README.md

 ```

 #### Unpaired reads
-We used BWA-MEM version 0.7.17-r1188 [@liAligningSequenceReads2013] to align the trimmed unpaired reads to the reference genome.
+We used BWA-MEM version 0.7.17-r1188 (Li, 2013) to align the trimmed unpaired reads to the reference genome.
 We used the default options other than parameters 'bwa mem -M'.

 We independently aligned each of the multiple read sets from the different SRA run accessions for sample CAS:ORN:98821.